Medicare, Medicaid, and Related Data Sources

 http://californiahealthline.org/

-Elizabeth Lee of New Editions puts out an informative LTSS newsletter.
-To be added to her mailing list contact her at:
+New Editions puts out an informative LTSS newsletter.
+To be added to is mailing list contact staff at Elizabethlee@neweditions.net.
+Or, lnguyen@neweditions.net

 The journal Health Affairs publishes Health Affairs Today which is an online publication.
-To access the publication contact Health Affairs at:
+To access the publication, contact Health Affairs at https://www.healthaffairs.org/

 The Public Policy Institute of the American Association of Retired Persons has excellent studies and educational events.